mendix/docs/content/en/docs/developerportal/project-management/jira-connector.md

 ## 2 Features

-* Supports connecting your Mendix app to Jira.
+* Supports connecting your Mendix app to Jira
-* Supports Scrum, Kanban, and Next-gen boards.
+* Supports Scrum, Kanban, and Next-gen boards
-* Allows you to associate your commits in Studio Pro (version 7.19 or above) to Jira stories
+* Allows you to associate your commits in Studio Pro (version 7.19 or above) to Jira stories:

-    * In case of a Scrum board, the Stories pane shows all stories from all your active Sprints, ordered by story key
+    * For a Scrum board, the **Stories** pane shows all stories from all your active Sprints, ordered by story key
-    * In case of Kanban board, the Stories pane shows all stories from your board, taking the sub-query of the board settings into account, ordered by story key
+    * For a Kanban board, the **Stories** pane shows all stories from your board, taking the sub-query of the board settings into account, ordered by story key
-    * In case of a Next-gen board, the Stories pane shows all stories from your board, which may include your backlog.
-If you do not wish to see backlog stories in Studio Pro, consider setting up your board without a backlog and use a separate board to manage your backlog.
+    * For a Next-gen board, the **Stories** pane shows all stories from your board, which may include your backlog; if you do not wish to see backlog stories in Studio Pro, consider setting up your board without a backlog and use a separate board to manage your backlog

-* Converting your [feedback items](/developerportal/app-insights/feedback/) in App Insights will result in a story in Jira.
+* Converting your [feedback items](/developerportal/app-insights/feedback/) in App Insights will result in a story in Jira

 ## 3 Limitations